bneil/bneil.github.io/content/about.md

 ## Other Blogs
 * [Developer Death March](https://developerdeathmarch.com/) - A blog about developer horror stories and funny content

-## Writing in progress
+## Things in progress
-* Currently writing some chapters in the practical applications of [LinuxKit](https://github.com/linuxkit/linuxkit)
+* Thinking through some medium articles or maybe write.as
-* Developer Workflow by Example aka "how to develop like a boss in 2019"
+* Looking into things involving the indie web movement

 ## Random Trivia